decensored/DAO-management/README.md

 The Frontends use IOTA DID in order to log in to them.

 - Message not deletable if One looses access to his IOTA DID
--  Plan for IOTA DID implementation -> 1 Human 1 Account but is still able to be anonym
+-  Plan for IOTA DID implementation -> 1 Human 1 Account but is still able to be anonym.
+Alternatively, one root identity could have many different pseudonyms.
+Such that the owner of the group of identities sees them all but from outside there is nothing linking the different accounts.
 - What will be the requirements for the different frontends and who will be allowed to develop those?
 -